ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

-In addition to the free ZenyPass Service, the User may upgrade to a paid offer if he wishes to store more than five (5) Records via his User Account.
+In addition to the free ZenyPass Service, the User may upgrade to a paid offer if he wishes to store more than five (5) Records via his User Vault.
 In this case, the User will have the option to purchase storage for additional Records (for example, one additional Record for 1.49 euros, five additional Records for 4.99 euros, ten additional Records for 9, 94 euros).